Hnshlr/irp-myvoslam/README.md

 3. **datasets_paths**: This list contains paths to the datasets you want to test on.

 4. **fd_parameters**: This dictionary contains parameters related to feature detection.
 You can set the feature detection method and the number of features to detect.

-5. **save, view, monitor**: These are boolean flags to control whether you want to save the results, visualize them, or show a progress bar, respectively.

 #### Running with Custom Parameters: